nus-cs2103-AY2223S2/ip/docs/README.md

 7. `delete`: Deletes a task
 8. `priority`: Set a priority level to a task
 9. `find`: Finds all the tasks with the specific keyword
-10. `bye`: Displays goodbye message
+10. `bye`: Displays goodbye message and close the window